Apple Certified Mac Technician (ACMT) Certification (2018)

-Training for ACMT 2018 is available to technicians who work at or wish to work at Apple-authorized service facilities.
+Training for ACMT 2018 is available to technicians who work at—or want to work at—Apple Authorized Service Providers.

-- Identify the proper way to migrate data from one Mac to another using the data migration tools in macOS.
+- Identify the proper way to use data migration tools to migrate data from one Mac to another.

-- Identify the power states of a Mac running macOS and describe how to troubleshoot power states on Mac models that don't have a sleep indicator light.
+- Identify the power states of a Mac, and describe how to troubleshoot power states on Mac models that don't have a sleep indicator light.

-- Identify and describe various security settings for macOS, including Gatekeeper, FileVault 2, Firewall, Firmware (EFI) password, location service settings, and more.
+- Identify and describe security settings for Gatekeeper, FileVault 2, Firewall, Firmware (EFI) passwords, location services, and more.

-- Describe how to use Time Machine in macOS to create, restore, and manage a secure backup for a customer.
+- Describe how to use Time Machine to create, restore, and manage a secure backup.

 - Describe how to configure and use macOS features, such as Spotlight and Mission Control.

-- Use System Preferences in macOS and Apple accessories to configure a wired or Wi-Fi connection to an existing network and securely share data over that network.
+- Use System Preferences and Apple accessories to configure a wired or Wi-Fi connection to a network—and securely share data over that network.

 - Use tools in macOS to configure online services, such as an Apple ID account, iCloud, Mail, and Continuity.

-- Troubleshoot, evaluate, and isolate a given issue with a Mac to learn how to resolve it.
+- Troubleshoot, evaluate, and isolate specific issues to learn how to resolve them.

-- Given an isolated issue, categorize it as hardware (including accidental damage), software, or environmental, or as an educational opportunity.
+- Categorize an isolated issue as hardware (including accidental damage), software, environmental, or as an educational opportunity.

-- Identify the online resources necessary to ensure that a given Mac model is serviced properly and safely.
+- Identify online resources that ensure a Mac model is serviced properly and safely.